-- Wolfline: To get around the NC State campus, the Wolfline bus provides free service every day that classes are in session.
-You can also track the buses online, so that you do not have to wait outside in bad weather.
+Get around campus on the Wolfline, which runs continuously on days that classes are in session.
+You can also track the buses online so you don’t have to wait outside in bad weather.

 Uber, Lyft and Taxis

-- Car Rental: Renting a car for a weekend or holiday trip can be an affordable option if you are traveling with a few friends.
+Renting a car for a weekend or holiday trip can be an affordable option if you are traveling with a few friends.
 Some rental agencies in the U.S. will not rent to drivers under 21 years of age and many will not rent to drivers under 25.
 Others may charge a supplemental fee for drivers under 25.
-Agencies will normally require a credit card (Visa, MasterCard, or American Express) as security.
-Nationwide companies include Alamo, Avis, Budget, Dollar, Enterprise, Hertz, National, and Thrifty.
+Agencies will normally require a credit card (Visa, MasterCard, or American Express) as a security deposit.

-- Train: The train can be another affordable option for travel in the U.S. The Amtrak train station in Raleigh is located at 320 W. Cabarrus Street in downtown Raleigh.
+The train can be another affordable option for travel in the U.S. The Amtrak train station in Raleigh is located at 320 W. Cabarrus Street in downtown Raleigh